mozilla-conduit/review/README.md

     moz-phab will do it without without asking.
 - `updater.self_last_check` : Epoch timestamp (local timezone) indicating the last time an update check was performed for this script.  set to `-1` to disable this check.
-- `updater.arc_last_check` : Epoch timestamp (local timezone) indicating the last time an update was performed for arc.  set to `-1` to disable this check.
 - `self_auto_update` : When `True` moz-phab will auto-update if a new version is available.
 If `False` moz-phab will only warn about the new version.
 - `get_pre_releases` : When `True` moz-phab auto-update will fetch pre-releases if they